 A majority of the Company's outstanding common shares as of the record date must be present in order for us to hold the annual meeting.
 This is called a quorum.
-Broker "non-votes" and abstentions are counted as present for purposes of determining whether a quorum exists.
-A broker "non-vote" occurs when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular proposal because the broker, bank or other nominee does not have discretionary voting power for the particular item and has not received instructions from the beneficial owner.
-Proposal 2 (Ratification of Independent Registered Public Accounting Firm) is the only routine matter on this year's ballot that may be voted on by brokers, banks or other nominees without instructions from beneficial owners.
+Broker "nonvotes" and abstentions are counted as present for purposes of determining whether a quorum exists.
+A broker "nonvote" occurs when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular proposal because the broker, bank or other nominee does not have discretionary voting power for the particular item and has not received instructions from the beneficial owner.